fukunagt/Exchange-Server-2013/README.md

 # Exchange Server 2013 Project
-## The Pourpose of the Project
+## The Purpose of the Project
-The pourpose of the project is to find out some clustering method without Database Availability Group (DAG).
+The purpose of the project is to find a clustering method with EXPRESSCLUSTER.
-## The Purpose of the Scripts
+## How to Use the Scripts
-The scripts to create Exchange Server 2013 cluster with EXPRESSCLUSTER.
-For details, please visit [Wiki](https://github.com/fukunagt/Exchange-Server-2013/wiki/Clustering-with-EXPRESSCLUSTER).
+Please visit [Wiki page](https://github.com/fukunagt/Exchange-Server-2013/wiki/Clustering-with-EXPRESSCLUSTER).
+Any suggestions are very welcome.